cogentcore/core/tensor/README.md

 # Standard shapes and dimensional terminology

-In general, **1D** refers to a flat, 1-dimensional list, and **ND** is used by contrast to refer to the _2+_ dimensional case.
+In general, **1D** refers to a flat, 1-dimensional list.
 There are various standard shapes of tensor data that different functions expect:

 * **Flat, 1D**: this is the simplest data shape.
 For example, the [stats](stats) functions report summary statistics for all values of such data, across the one row-wise dimension.  `Indexed` views of this 1D data provide fine-grained filtering and sorting of all the data (indexes are only available for the outermost row dimension).